How to personalise onboarding for new crew:

 Set up a personal one-on-one meeting with the Captain and yourself.
 The purpose of this meeting is for the new crew person to understand the procedures and standing orders aboard your boat.
 The safety officer will also cover standard safety procedures.
 Most importantly the Captain can cover both the personal and professional expectations.
 For the HOD meeting this can be a more personal meeting where measurement criteria and performance reviews can be discussed.
 It is really important to let the new crew member know when and how often you will be checking in with them so that they know what to expect.
 In time as they settle in you may not need to check in as frequently.
 The key is to ensure the channels of communication are kept open as well as facilitating a personable environment so that they feel safe and comfortable to ask for help when needed.

 Onboarding should be a fun process where you can proudly show off the culture you have spent so hard in creating.
+Be creative with your onboarding process and let me know how you get on.
 Best wishes for the new season ahead!